 To get a further overview of the magazine, see our translated list of Finnish articles.

 Is this another ‘retro’ magazine?

 No. You will find stories about old computers, game systems and other hardware in our magazine, but we are not only here to write about the past.
 We want to write about interesting topics in the field of computing, regardless of when they took place.
 Skrolli features programming tutorials for modern systems alongside stories of the very first graphics chips and historical articles about the game industry.

 Will all of the content of the English version be translated from Finnish?

-The first English issue is a compilation of what, in our opinion, has made Skrolli great.
+The first English issues are a compilation of what, in our opinion, has made Skrolli great.
 But if/when we end up making more issues, we will naturally be looking for contributors who write in English.
 This content will, in turn, also be used in the Finnish version of Skrolli.

-Who will handle the translation of the English version?
+Who handles the translation of the English version?

-The translation will be assigned to language professionals who work together with the original authors.
-A native speaker of English will proofread each article.
+The translations are assigned to language professionals who work together with the original authors.
+A native speaker of English proofreads each article.

 I want to write for Skrolli.
 How can I help?

 Fantastic!
 Drop us a line at firstname.lastname@example.org and we’ll take it from there.